Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Completed some more Kata's on CodeWars, taken the top stop on the FCC clan leaderboard.

 **Thoughts**: Slowly getting more and more comfortable tackling the challenges on CodeWars.
 A lot of the time it is just trying to understand the question!!
 Really need to think about taking on the Advanced Algorithm challenges on FreeCodeCamp.

+### Day 33: February 5th, Sunday

+**Todays progress**: Completed the Inventory Update and Friendly Date Range challenges on FreeCodeCamp.

+**Thoughts**: After a couple of days of not working on the FreeCodeCamp challenges I thought I would struggle to get back into it.
+However, I have been able to understand the questions and think of clear and concise solutions.
+I think completing Kata's on CodeWars has contributed to my improved understanding of the questions and some of the approaches I take to the problems.